ecocitycore/hubot/README.md

 some coders who wish to sell plugins or keep private profiles create a bitbucket.org account and maintain a versioned codebase there for free, or use your own git, svn, .. server.

+\#Ecovotu best practices bot is designed to support notification to free university class participants, creative career advice, learning opportunity networking, independant learning 'geared toward certification' programs.

-Hubot is a chat bot, modeled after GitHub's Campfire bot, hubot.
+\#Ecovotu uses the Hubot is a chat bot, modeled after GitHub's Campfire bot, hubot.
 He's pretty cool.
 He's [extendable with scripts](http://hubot.github.com/docs/#scripts) and can work on [many different chat services](https://hubot.github.com/docs/adapters/).